Results

 Knowledge Hub

-… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … Use these resources to find out …
+… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … communities often deliver more than just environmental benefits.
+They provide added benefits like protecting culture and supporting community wellbeing.
+Because of this, these projects can earn higher prices for their credits or certificates because buyers value the added social and cultural impact.
+Environmental market projects can help protect the environment for future generations, as well …

 • Environmental